 Start a new game, and on the Sega screen, tap the letters A-G-E-S in order once the entire logo appears.
+Alternatively, if using a controller, press on the title screen.
 A Ring sound will confirm correct entry.
 This can be done on both a saved game and a "No Save" game.

 A game configuration menu is accessible by playing sound 00 three times in the Sound Test.
 It has the following options:

 - Player: Choose any of the available characters/character teams.
 This also provides the option of playing as Knuckles with Tails following.

 - Items: Choose between Sonic 2 items, hidden Sonic 2 items (monitor contents are randomised like in 2-player mode), Sonic 3 items (adds the elemental Shields) and hidden Sonic 3 items.
 Enabling Sonic 3 items will also allow Sonic to perform the Insta-Shield.

 - Flight: Toggle Tails' ability to fly.
 Turned on by default.

 - Air Cap: Toggle the air speed cap from the original game.
 Turned off by default.